 Physical characteristics are the building-level specs of a property, such as building size, age, and so on.

-The properties that fall within a close geographic distance to that of your subject property and have comparable market, locational, and physical characteristics will be the ones that appear in your Reonomy list of comparables.
+The properties that fall within a close geographic distance to that of your subject property and have comparable market, geographic and physical characteristics will be the ones that appear in your Reonomy list of comparables.

 So, then, how do you actually go about doing this?

-How to Find Comps on Reonomy
+How to Find Comps with Reonomy

-In any case, once know that you’re interested in it as a business or acquisition opportunity, you can begin your search for comparable assets.
+In any case, once you know that you’re interested in it as a business or acquisition opportunity, you can begin your search for comparable assets.

 On any individual property profile, see the “View Comparables” button next to the print logo near the top of the page.

-Click that icon, and Reonomy will present you with a list of comparable properties:
+Click that icon and Reonomy will present you with a list of comparable properties:

 You’ll be presented with a list of properties that Reonomy deems to be comparable to your subject property.